Version for visually impaired persons

 (2) When acting upon his own initiative, the Ombudsman may conduct inspections regarding violations that were committed more than two years ago.

-(3) Action taken upon the initiative of the Ombudsman shall be entered in the register of complaints and signals.
+(3) Action taken upon the initiative of the Ombudsman shall be entered in the register of complaints and alerts.

-(4) When acting upon his own initiative, the Ombudsman may assign the inspection to his deputy or to one or more servants.
+(4) When acting upon his own initiative, the Ombudsman may assign the inspection to his Deputy or to one or more staff members.

-(5) When assigning the inspection to his deputy or to one or more servants, the Ombudsman shall set a deadline for the completion of the inspection.
+(5) When assigning the inspection to his Deputy or to one or more staff members, the Ombudsman shall set a deadline for the completion of the inspection.

 Article 39.
-Rules pertaining to inspections upon complaints or signals shall apply to inspections upon the initiative of the Ombudsman unless provided otherwise in this section.
+Rules pertaining to inspections upon complaints or alerts shall apply to inspections upon the initiative of the Ombudsman unless provided otherwise in this section.

 Article 40.
 Where appropriate, the Ombudsman shall voice opinions and make recommendations and proposals with a view to: